rpellerin/rpellerin.github.io/content/moving-to-berlin.md

 Other optional insurances but highly recommended are:

-- Liability insurance (called *Haftpflichtversicherung*): [more info](https://www.settle-in-berlin.com/personal-liability-insurance-germany/)
+- Liability insurance (called *Haftpflichtversicherung*): [more info](https://www.settle-in-berlin.com/personal-liability-insurance-germany/).
+In a nutshell, the 3 ones I saw and heard about repeatedly that are English-friendly and managed through an app are: GetSafe, Coya and PopSure.
+You can compare others [here](https://www.check24.de/privathaftpflicht).
+Axa is apparently big and has a reputation in Germany.
+Same for Allianz.
+Anyway, a decent price is around 50 euros a year.
 - Household contents insurance (called *Hausratversicherung*): only if you have valuable items or piece of furniture at home.
 It also covers bikes.

 ## Misc